magpylib/magpylib/docs/_pages/page_01_introduction.md

 (intro-direct-interface)=

-## Direct interface
+## Direct interface and core

-The direct interface allows users to bypass the object oriented functionality of Magpylib.
+The **direct interface** allows users to bypass the object oriented functionality of Magpylib.
 The magnetic field is computed for a set of arbitrary input instances by providing the top level functions `getB` and `getH` with

 1. a string denoting the source type for the `sources` argument,
 2. an array_like of shape (3,) or (n,3) giving the positions for the `observers` argument,